Knightmore/awesome-visual-studio/README.md

 ## Extensions

+The following list of resources has been collected from different sources on the internet searching for the most useful and common extensions used by developers.
+If you think a resource might be considered to be listed here, please fill an issue or create a pull request.

 ### Web development

 - [Web Essentials](http://vswebessentials.com/) - Web Essentials extends Visual Studio with lots of new features that web developers have been missing for many years.